Skip to Main Content

 3. Musty Odors

-Unpleasant smells can also spread throughout your home as a result of the stack effect.
+Unpleasant smells can also spread as a result of the stack effect in homes.
 When warm air rises, particles from pollutants such as animal feces, decaying matter, and mold are drawn up along with it.
-These pollutants then spread throughout your house and emit their unpleasant odors.
-Even worse, your nose might become accustomed to the smell over time and not even realize it’s still there.
-When guests come to visit your home, they’ll be hit by a wave of unpleasant odors.
+These pollutants then spread throughout your house and emit unpleasant odors.

 Stack Effect FAQs